bensheldon/good_job/README.md

     pool: <%= ENV.fetch("RAILS_MAX_THREADS", 5).to_i + ENV.fetch("GOOD_JOB_MAX_THREADS", 4).to_i %>
     ```

-- When running Puma with workers (`WEB_CONCURRENCY > 0`) or another process-forking webserver, GoodJob's threadpool schedulers should be stopped before forking, restarted after fork, and cleanly shut down on exit.
+- When running Puma with workers (`WEB_CONCURRENCY > 0`) or another process-forking web server, GoodJob's threadpool schedulers should be stopped before forking, restarted after fork, and cleanly shut down on exit.
 Stopping GoodJob's scheduler pre-fork is recommended to ensure that GoodJob does not continue executing jobs in the parent/controller process.
 For example, with Puma:

     ```ruby
     # config/puma.rb